More Information

 Some other points to note when reviewing the data:

-• Details from the 1939 UK Register became generally available in late 2015 and I have started to add details from this where possible.
+- Details from the 1939 UK Register became generally available in late 2015 and I am adding details from this where possible.
 The published data is only available for people born more than 100 years ago, or for whom a "death" update was recorded.
 Although the Register continued to be maintained after the war, less importance was attached to the updates (as it no longer affected, for example, peoples ability to get Ration books), so there are cases where people have died but their details are not visible on the Register and therefore unavailable for inclusion here.